microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Process the event

 ### Create the Logic App

+Azure Logic Apps is a cloud platform where you can create and run automated workflows with little to no code.
+A visual designer can be used to select prebuilt operations which can quickly build a workflow that integrates and manages your apps, data, services, and systems.

 The action of uploading an audio file is now exposed by the event hub.
 It's time to consume this event.